titu1994/Inception-v4/README.md

 It is to be noted that scaling of the residuals is turned <b>OFF</b> by default.
 This can be rectified by supplying 'scale=True' in the create method.

 There are a few differences in the v2 network from the original paper:<br>
-<b>[1]</b> In the B blocks: 'ir_conv' nb of filters  is given as 1154, however input size is 1152.<br>
+<b>[1]</b> In the B blocks: 'ir_conv' nb of filters  is given as 1154 in the paper, however input size is 1152.<br>
-    This causes inconsistencies in the merge-add mode, therefore the 'ir_conv' filter size is reduced to 1152 to match input size.
+    This causes inconsistencies in the merge-sum mode, therefore the 'ir_conv' filter size is reduced to 1152 to match input size.
     <br>
-<b>[2]</b> In the C blocks: 'ir_conv' nb of filter is given as 2048, however input size is 2144.<br>
+<b>[2]</b> In the C blocks: 'ir_conv' nb of filter is given as 2048 in the paper, however input size is 2144.<br>
-    This causes inconsistencies in the merge-add mode, therefore the 'ir_conv' filter size is increased to 2144 to match input size.
+    This causes inconsistencies in the merge-sum mode, therefore the 'ir_conv' filter size is increased to 2144 to match input size.

-  Currently trying to find a proper solution with original nb of filters.